beeware/std-nslog/README.md

 ## Why no pun?

-While an obscure joke referencing apples and logs might be amusing, it would make no sense when it appeared in a std-nslog requirements file.
+While an obscure joke referencing apples and logs might be amusing, it would make no sense when it appeared in a Briefcase requirements file.

 ## Community